Hamza-ye/snt-docs/documentation/docs/database/index.md

 **Important meanings and terminology for progress_status:**

+When Estimating futures of any thing progress_status is usually need to be taken into account:

 - for `progress_status` in  of each sent report:
   - `full`: activity completed in this target with full coverage.
   - `partial`: activity completed in this target with partial coverage.